7 Chakras

 Heart Chakra - (Anahata) YAM - Note F

-Located in the centre of the chest, the heart chakra is (perhaps unsurprisingly) associated with love.
+Located in the center of the chest, the heart chakra is (perhaps unsurprisingly) associated with love.
 Its colour is green, and its musical tone is the F note.

 Throat Chakra - (Vishuddha) HAM - Note G